 Maison des Papillons

-In the garden area of St Tropez down a quiet lane you will find Maison des Papillons, ‘The Butterfly House’.
+In the garden area of St Tropez down a quiet lane, you will find Maison des Papillons, “The Butterfly House”.
 Artist Dany Lartigue has spent years collecting more than 35,000 species of butterfly, both those native to France and exotic.
 He has painted an intricate background to place his butterflies and now it is open to the public.

 Le Restaurant G

-prices ranging from 16€ to 37€.
+prices ranging from €18 to €37.

-If you are by the coast, you have to have an ice cream at least once on your holiday.
+If you are by the coast, you have to have ice cream at least once on your holiday.
 Barbarac is a favourite for the locals, located behind the old port.
 The ice cream is made fresh on-site, in the Barbarac laboratory.
 Their pride rests on the local ingredients sourced to create their fabulous ice cream, the evening before it is displayed.
 Luscious ice cream and fruity sorbets, it is guaranteed you are getting the best in the town.

 You know you have found a gem when there are more locals there than tourists, and Salama is just that.
 The restaurant is well-loved by St Tropez residents, serving up delicious Moroccan dishes.
 Their couscous, mint tea and lime sherbet come highly recommended.
 Complete with an extensive wine list, take a seat in the beautiful open building for a lavish evening.

-Church of Notre Dame de l’Assomption
+Eglise Notre Dame de l’Assomption

 When in the south of France, you have to indulge in some retail therapy, and in St Tropez, there is no better than K Jacques.
 The little boutique shop has been creating shoes since 1933 and received some famous clients like Picasso and Brigitte Bardot.
 There are now four branches in the town.
 Their speciality is flat sandals, ranging from gorgeous gladiator designs to T-bar classics.

 Le Musée de l’Annonciade

 By the old port, you will find a little chapel, dating to the early 16th century.
-The building itself is interesting, and inside is now a small Museum of Modern Art, that houses work from prominent modern artists who worked in St Tropez.
+The building itself is impressive, and inside is now a small Museum of Modern Art, that houses work from prominent modern artists who worked in St Tropez.